NGonline/Notes/Java.md

 - In order to use a library, usually you should add the root directory of it to CLASSPATH.
 You must put the actual name of the JAR file in the classpath, not just the path where it's located.
 - Java will not always look at the current directory.
 If you don't hava a `.` as one of the paths in the CLASSPATH, Java won't look there.
 - If the names collide, the compiler complains and forces you to be explicit.
-- `import static` imports static methods and fields.
+- `import static` imports static methods and fields of the specified class.

 ### Package
 - A package contains a group of classes, organized together under a single namespace.
 Compilation units with no package names are in the "unnamed" or dafault package.